lebedevhhh/Jnippets/README.md

 ## _If you dont know how to cowntribute in git hub , visit : https://www.dataschool.io/how-to-contribute-on-github/_
 ## _for the rules, read : Contributing.md_

+# Examples

+for example, take a look to the example.md file